chris-bc/esp32-gravity/README.md

 * Further testing of VIEW BT SORT *
 * Remove lastSeen from scan results and replace with lastSeenClk
 * Move common log outputs into a function to save all the #ifdef-ing
-* Add BT results to stalk
+* stalk off now appears to freeze ESP32
 * Add BT sniffing
 * Add BT service information
 * Add active scanning - connections